How to Ace Market Sizing Questions in Your Consulting Interviews

 To calculate the number of additional PCPs required, I first need to know:

-I ask my interviewer and find out::
+I ask my interviewer and got these data points:

 Next, I want to find out how many patients there are per day.
 With that, I can calculate hour many PCPs the hospital would need to treat all it’s patients with PCPs working 10 hours/day.